Obsession or one true love? The myth of Hades and Persephone

 Origin of the seasons myth

-Demeter met Persephone reunited, but without their knowledge, it was only temporary.
+Demeter met Persephone.
+They were reunited, but without their knowledge, it was only for a while.
 The two goddesses separated again.
 Persephone, obliged to devote her life to Hades and its kingdom upon eating the seeds of commitment, needed to leave her mother again.
-Resentful Demeter could not do anything as it was a strict custom.
+Resentful and anxious Demeter could not do anything as it was a strict custom.
 Zeus went in to get involved and suggested Persephone to dividing her time.
 It is between ruling the Underworld with Hades as its queen and preserving the Earth with her mother Demeter as the goddess of vegetation.
-The months she spent with Hades was known as the Autumn and Winter seasons and the time when flowers were blooming, and there were abundance in the fields were called Spring and Summer.
+The months she spent with Hades was the Autumn and Winter seasons and the time when flowers were blooming, and there was abundance in the fields were the Spring and Summer.
+This was the origin of the myth about the 4 seasons.

-Places to visit in Sicily connected to myth of Hades and Persephone’s
+Places to visit in Sicily connected to the myth of Hades and Persephone’s